AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/retrieve-access.md

 If you are a front-end developer only responsible for the customization of the site theme, you do not need any knowledge of how AEM was set up and can skip to the [Objective](#objective) section of this document.

-If you also serve the role of administrator as well as front-end developer, you learned in the previous document of the AEM Quick Site Creation journey, [Grant Access to the Front-End Developer,](grant-access.md) how to onboard the front-end developer so they have access to the git repository, and you should now know:
+If you also serve the role of Cloud Manager or AEM administrator as well as front-end developer, you learned in the previous document of the AEM Quick Site Creation journey, [Grant Access to the Front-End Developer,](grant-access.md) how to onboard the front-end developer so they have access to the git repository, and you should now know:

 * How to add a front-end developer as a user.
 * How to grant the required roles to the front-end developer.

-This article takes the next step of showing how the front-end developer uses the Cloud Manager access granted to retrieve credentials to use the AEM git repository.
+This article takes the next step of showing how the front-end developer uses the Cloud Manager access to retrieve credentials to access the AEM git repository.

-As the administrator, now that you have created a site created based on a template, set up the pipeline, onboarded the front-end developer, and provided them with all of the information they need, this article shifts perspective exclusively to the front-end developer role.
+Now that there is a site created based on a template, there is a pipeline set up, the front-end developer is onboarded and has all of the information they need, this article shifts perspective away from the administrators and exclusively to the front-end developer role.

 ## Objective {#objective}